guiklink/CarND-LaneLines-P1/writeup.md

 ### 1. Pipeline

-My pipeline consisted of 5 steps.
+My pipeline consists of 5 steps.
 1. Convert images to grayscale
 2. Apply Gaussian Blur
 3. Use Canny alghorithm do use the gradient to detect edges